 If your profile is less than stellar and doesn’t contain the most-searched relevant keywords and phrases for your particular circumstances, you may be overlooked for great new career and business opportunities.

-40 Things You Need To Do on LinkedIn
+40 Things You Need To Do To Optimize LinkedIn

 This is by no means an exhaustive list of things you can and should do on LinkedIn.
 But doing these things will put you way ahead of most others, who do very little there.